vmware-samples/validated-solutions-for-cloud-foundation/cba/docs/sample-project/README.md

 # Configure a Sample Project in vRealize Automation Cloud

-After completing the Cloud-Based Automation for VMware Cloud Foundation validated solution implementation, optionally, you can configure a sample project scenario to test the workload provisioning.
+After completing the `Cloud-Based Automation for VMware Cloud Foundation` validated solution implementation, optionally, you can configure a sample project scenario to test the workload provisioning.

 You prepare for workload provisioning by allocating the necessary infrastructure resources by using flavor mappings, image mappings, network profiles, and storage profiles.
-You can configure a sample project, content library, and a sample cloud templates to test the sharing of workload provisioning capabilities with the cloud infrastructure consumers in your organization.
+You then configure a project, content library, and a cloud templates to test the workload provisioning capabilities with VMware Cloud Foundation in your organization.

 ## Procedures